What is the lymphatic system?

 The primary lymphoid organs include bone marrow and the thymus.
 Bone marrow produces lymphocytes, and the thymus creates T-lymphocytes.
 Both substances are types of white blood cells that allow the immune system to fight off diseases and infections.

-The secondary lymphoid organs consist of the spleen and the lymph nodes.
-The spleen produces lymphocytes which help fight off antigens.
-It also removes pathogens and aged red blood cells.
-The lymph nodes are responsible for helping the immune system maintain proper function by filtering out cancer cells and foreign particles.
+Meanwhile, the secondary lymphoid organs are the spleen and lymph nodes.
+Spleen lymphocytes fight off antigens, simultaneously removing pathogens and aging red blood cells.
+The lymph nodes protect the immune system by filtering out cancer cells and foreign particles.

-- It transports and absorbs fats and fatty acids from the digestive system
+- Transporting and absorbing fatty acids from the digestive system

 What are lymph nodes?